 Discovery and selection are at the heart of the curation process, also, there are a growing number of applications that offer publishing and auto-posting options for curated content.
 The tools range from free content discovery (Google search alerts, and social search from Social Mention and Twilert) to publishing and posting solutions like Clipboard and Storify.

-Industrial strength, fee-based solutions like CIThread and Curata were designed specifically to support the content curation needs of marketers and publishers.
+Industrial strength, fee-based solutions like Curata were designed specifically to support the content curation needs of marketers and publishers.
 They can be particularly helpful for companies that are in noisy spaces and publishing across a number of properties.

 Once you select the tools, it is important to get them set up, train the people involved, design a process and assign roles.
 You might find it helpful to start out on a small scale, maybe as an adjunct to social media monitoring, before rolling out a more ambitious effort.